J4C0814N/TinyfyConsoleContext/README.md

 DUTYTODOS:

 1. Verify input is an image
+2. Allow multiple images at once (Probably thread / async)
+3. Set up for DI, pull code out into libraries
-2. Add context menu to image file types only
+2. ~~Add context menu to image file types only~~ .jpg .png added
 2. Optimise code
 3. ~~Show remaining API Calls count~~
 4. Check for existing install (Do not duplicate Registry key)